NZenitram/mcp-jira/README.md

 ```
 Search for bugs in the PROJECT with high priority:
 search_issues(jql="project=PROJECT AND issuetype=Bug AND priority=High")

+Create a new bug in the PROJECT:
+create_issue(project_key="PROJECT", summary="Login button not working", description="Users cannot log in using the login button on the homepage", issue_type="Bug", priority="High")

 List the first 5 projects:
 list_projects(limit=5)